 Once only available in academic health centers, state-of-the-art cancer care is now available in your community at the Hallmark Health System Hematology and Oncology Center.
 The Hallmark Health System Hematology and Oncology Center is a comprehensive cancer program providing patients with a range of state-of-the-art services delivered with compassionate care.
 The Hematology and Oncology Center is comprised of the CHEM Center for Radiation Oncology and the Hematology Oncology Center.
 Hallmark Health System is proud to provide patients local access to renowned oncologists and the latest cancer treatment and support options.

 Cancer is a complex disease that brings extraordinary challenges to patients and their families.
 New diagnostic techniques discover cancers earlier for a better chance of cure, and treatments are now more effective than ever.

 The mission of the HHS Hematology and Oncology Center is to provide state-of-the-art comprehensive and compassionate care to all of our patients in a community setting.
 We strive to meet the physical and emotional needs of our patients and their families.

 The Hematology and Oncology Center offers comprehensive diagnostic, treatment and support programs for individuals who have been diagnosed with cancer and blood disorders.

-Our dedicated team is built around highly qualified, board certified oncologists and hematologists.
-We have a unified approach to cancer care, with teams of doctors, as well as nurse practicioners, social workers, pharmacists and medical technologists who work together to guide each patient through diagnosis, treatment and recovery.
+Our dedicated team is built around highly-qualified, board-certified oncologists and hematologists.
+We have a unified approach to cancer care, with teams of doctors, as well as nurse practitioners, social workers, pharmacists and medical technologists who work together to guide each patient through diagnosis, treatment and recovery.
 These teams have a depth and breadth of experience that is unsurpassed.

 CHEM Center for Radiation Oncology